The Art of Personal Chaos

-Background and development
+Background

-Gaga's last headlining concert tour, the Chromatica Ball (2022), consisted of a brief itinerary of 20 shows at outdoor stadiums throughout North America, Europe, and Japan.
+Lady Gaga's last headlining concert tour, the Chromatica Ball (2022), consisted of a brief itinerary of 20 shows at outdoor stadiums throughout North America, Europe, and Japan.
 As the tour began, Gaga revealed that she was able to perform without much of the chronic pain caused by her long-term fibromyalgia for the first time "in ages".
 Health improvements and the tour's commercial success and positive critical reception reignited her confidence in her performance and her ability to tour.
 The tour was chronicled via Gaga Chromatica Ball, a critically acclaimed concert film released on May 25, 2024, in collaboration with HBO and its streaming service, HBO Max.

-Alongside editing Gaga Chromatica Ball and completing her duties associated with her role in Joker: Folie à Deux (2024) and its accompanying soundtrack, Gaga spent most of 2023 and 2024 recording what she referred to as "some of the best songs [she] can remember."
+Alongside editing Gaga Chromatica Ball and completing her duties associated with her role in Joker: Folie à Deux (2024) and its accompanying soundtrack, Gaga spent most of 2023 and 2024 recording what she referred to as "some of the best songs [she] can remember".
 These sessions culminated in two studio albums, 2024's Harlequin and 2025's Mayhem, the latter of which reached the top of music charts in over 20 countries around the world and was described as a "chaotic blur of genres" focused in Gaga's pop roots.
-The album was initially supported by the release of three singles, "Die with a Smile", "Disease", "Abracadabra", and a run of promotional concerts that included stops at the 2025 Coachella festival and a free performance to an estimated 2.5 million spectators at Copacabana Beach in Rio de Janeiro, Brazil, which became the largest show of Gaga's career and the most-attended concert by a female artist in history.
+Before the concert series, the album was supported by the release of the singles, "Disease" and "Abracadabra".